node-red/node-red.github.io/docs/writing-functions.md

 at which point, the module can be referenced within a function as `global.get('osModule')`.

+If any external module is "required", it must be installed manually in the user directory via npm.

+    cd ~/.node-red
+    npm i name_of_3rd_party_module_to_be_required

 <div class="doc-callout"><em>Note</em>: Prior to Node-RED v0.13, the documented
 way to use global context was to access it as a sub-property of <code>context</code>:
 <pre>context.global.foo = "bar";